JuliaDynamics/DiscreteEvents.jl/docs/src/approach.md

 ## Activity based modeling

-Our server's *activity* is the processing of the token.
+The server's *activity* is the processing of the token.
 A timed Petri net would look like:

 ![timed petri net](images/activity.png)

 The *arrive* "transition" puts a "token" in the *Queue*.
 If both "places" *Idle* and *Queue* have tokens, the server *takes* them, shifts one to *Busy* and *puts* out two after a timed transition with delay ``v_{put}``.
 Then it is *Idle* again and the cycle restarts.

 The server's activity is described by the blue box.
-Following the Petri net, we should implement a state variable with states Idle and Busy, but we don't need to if we separate the activities in time.
-We need a data structure for the server and define a function for the activity:
+Following the Petri net, you should implement a state variable with states Idle and Busy, but you don't need to if you separate the activities in time.
+You need a data structure for the server and define a function for the activity:

 ```julia
 using Simulate, Printf, Random